 Carina won The Apprentice 2019, beating 15 other contestants to claim the top prize.

 Lord Sugar gave her a £250,000 investment in her artisan bakery to rival Greggs called ‘Dough Bake House.’

-And 12 months down the line, it looks like things are going well for Carina as her business is very much booming.
+And two years down the line, it looks like things are going well for Carina as her business is very much booming.

 Alongside her bakery in Herne Hill, the businesswoman has now opened another in Beckenham, with Lord Sugar himself even attending the socially distanced opening in September.